flixofarrell/GQSLAP/README.md

 [![Build Status](https://travis-ci.com/flixofarrell/BBslap.svg?token=Hj1nVnJyVpML1NxVZNpy&branch=master)](https://travis-ci.com/flixofarrell/BBslap)

-# BBslap (working title)
+# GQSLAP
 BioBank SimpLe Automated Pipeline

 BBslap is an automated pipeline designed to process UKBB plink files on HPCs.
 The pipeline is built ontop of CGAT-core and uses GCTA's fastGWA linear mixed model GWAS algorithm.

 ## Overview

-The pipeline performs the following:
+GQSLAP performs the following:
    * Searches for plink files in user designated directories
    * Creates a GRM by parts to limit the amount of memory required
    * Concatenates the GRM parts into master GRMs for each chromosome